awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 + The DB instance has the **Auto minor version upgrade** option enabled\.
 + The DB instance is running a minor DB engine version that is less than the current automatic upgrade minor version\.

-For more information, see [Automatically Upgrading the Minor Engine Version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.AutoMinorVersionUpgrades)\.
+For more information, see [Automatically upgrading the minor engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.AutoMinorVersionUpgrades)\.

 **Note**
 A PostgreSQL upgrade doesn't upgrade PostgreSQL extensions\.
-To upgrade extensions, see [Upgrading PostgreSQL Extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.
+To upgrade extensions, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.

-## Upgrading PostgreSQL Extensions<a name="USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades"></a>
+## Upgrading PostgreSQL extensions<a name="USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades"></a>

 A PostgreSQL engine upgrade doesn't upgrade most PostgreSQL extensions\.
 To update an extension after a version upgrade, use the `ALTER EXTENSION UPDATE` command\.